This listing expired on July 31, 2020. Please contact firstname.lastname@example.org for any updated information.

 Participants stay in apartments or houses that are available in the town of San Gemini.
 SGPS organize the housing.
 Cost is $600 per 4-week program.
 Single accommodations are available for an additional fee.
 See website for more information.

-6 units/program are recommended credits.
+6 units per program are recommended credits.
 SGPS is not an accredited university.
 Our courses are rated by units (equivalent to credit units).
 Participants receive a letter-graded evaluation and, if requested, an official certificate of completion.
 Participants that want to receive accredited college or university credit must apply to our program through West Virginia University.
 Many students are able to get independent study credit through their home universities and participants should consult their student advisers to see if that option is available to them.
-Tuition is $3,950.
+Base tuition is $3,900.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.